andela-stuff/cp-defence/README.md

 ### To Meet Expectation
 > * Comments should be sufficiently present in code.
 > * Comments should be concise.
 > * Comments should effectively explain the code segments they apply to.
+Similarly, API docs should accurately describe the operations of their endpoints.
 > * JSDoc comments should be properly formatted.
 See https://github.com/shri/JSDoc-Style-Guide
 > * The API should be well documented.